debussy-labs/debussy_concert/README.md

 1. [Select or create a Google Cloud Platform project](https://console.cloud.google.com/cloud-resource-manager).
 2. [Enable billing for your project](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project).
 3. [Create a Cloud Composer 2 environment](https://cloud.google.com/composer/docs/composer-2/create-environments).
-4. Install Debussy on your Cloud Composer instance.
+4. Install Debussy on your Cloud Composer instance: just upload the project to your `plugins/` folder.
+5. Check our [User's Guide](https://github.com/DotzInc/debussy_concert/wiki/User's-Guide) and [examples](https://github.com/DotzInc/debussy_concert/tree/master/examples) to learn how to use it!

 Integrations
 -------------------------------------------------------------------------------